 Page Authority Checker

-Analyze domain health signals including DNS, HTTPS, robots.txt, and sitemap presence.
+Analyze domain health signals — DNS, HTTPS, robots.txt, sitemap, and SEO metrics

 Domain Authority (DA) is a metric popularized by Moz that predicts how likely a website is to rank in search engine results.
 It is calculated on a logarithmic 1–100 scale based on linking root domains, total links, and other factors.
 High DA takes years to build and indicates a trustworthy, established domain.
 This tool provides technical signals — not Moz's proprietary score — but these signals strongly correlate with domain health.

 DNS resolution confirms the domain is active.
 HTTPS (SSL/TLS) is a Google ranking factor since 2014 and protects user data.
-A robots.txt file shows the site is professionally managed and allows search engine crawling control.
+A robots.txt file shows the site is professionally managed.
 A sitemap.xml helps search engines discover and index pages efficiently.
 Domain age matters because older domains typically have more established backlink profiles and reputation.

 Newly registered domains (under 6 months) are treated with suspicion by email filters, search engines, and security tools.
 Many phishing and malware domains are freshly registered.
-Conversely, aged domains that have maintained clean reputations are more trusted.
-Domain age alone does not guarantee trustworthiness — a domain can be old and compromised or sold to bad actors who leverage the inherited reputation.
+Conversely, aged domains with clean reputations are more trusted.
+Domain age alone does not guarantee trustworthiness — a domain can be old and compromised, or sold to bad actors who leverage the inherited reputation.

 Page Authority (PA) measures the ranking strength of a specific page.
 Domain Authority (DA) measures the overall domain.
 Trust Flow (Majestic) measures link quality.
 Citation Flow measures link quantity.
 These metrics are vendor-specific and not used by Google directly, but they correlate with actual ranking performance because they indirectly measure what Google measures: the quality and quantity of inbound links.

 Being listed on spam or malware blacklists destroys domain reputation.
 Email servers reject mail from blacklisted domains.
 Search engines may de-index blacklisted sites.
+A single spam campaign or malware infection can result in blacklisting that takes months to remediate through each blocklist's removal process.
 Regular blacklist checks are a critical part of domain health monitoring.
-A single spam campaign or malware infection can result in blacklisting that takes months to remediate through each respective blocklist's removal process.

 What is a good domain authority score?